jeffgbutler/TanzuInTheHomelab/tkgs-vds/README.md

 | tkgs-esxi-3.tkgs.tanzuathome.net  | 192.168.138.6   |
 | nsx-alb.tkgs.tanzuathome.net      | 192.168.138.9   |

-After the script variables have been set and the DNS entries creatred, run the script `nestedEsxiForTKGs.ps1`.
+After the script variables have been set and the DNS entries created, run the script `nestedEsxiForTKGs.ps1`.
 This will create a new vCenter with three nested ESXi hosts.
 The script will run for approximately 45 minutes.

 **Important:** the vCenter install will fail if you are on the VMware VPN!